TrafalgarWonders Of Italy

-Pay tribute to the extraordinary masterpieces of Italy's greats - the captivating arias of Puccini and splendour of da Vinci, Michelangelo and Botticelli's talents in their full glory throughout this enduring exploration of Italy's alluring art, architecture and old-world charm.
-See the city of one hundred churches, the imposing towers of picturesque San Gimignano and the seas of pastel pinks, yellows and blues that cling dramatically to the Cinque Terre's Ligurian cliffs.
+Indulge in an enduring exploration of Italy's alluring art, architecture and history.
+See the imposing towers of San Gimignano and the seas of pastel shades that cling dramatically to Cinque Terre's cliffs.

-- Orientation of Pisa, Lucca, San Gimignano, Verona, Venice and Assisi
+- ORIENTATION of Pisa, San Gimignano, Verona, and Venice

 - 1 lunch (Be My Guest)

 - 4 dinners

 - Audio Headsets for flexible sightseeing